kelseymok/libressl/README.md

     kb1rd/libressl:2.8.3 \
     openssl enc -d -aes-256-cbc  -in /input/SOME-ENCRYPTED-FILENAME -out /output/SOME-DECRYPTED-FILENAME -pass pass:SOME-PASSWORD
 ```
-For an full encryption and decryption example with mounted directories, see the [example directory](./example).
+For a full encryption and decryption example with mounted directories, see the [example directory](./example).